mayope/keycloakmigration/README.md

       -r REALM,             Realm to use for migration, defaulting to master --realm REALM

-    positional arguments:
-      MIGRATION-FILE        File to migrate, defaulting to keycloak-changelog.yml

-    positional arguments:
-      MIGRATION-FILE        File to migrate, defaulting to keycloak-changelog.yml
+      -c CLIENT,            Client to use for migration, defaulting to master --client CLIENT

 # Migration Details
 Migrations are controlled through the changelog.
 It contains the changeSets used to execute the migration.